Stillorgan: Road

+Rail

-The Luas Green line runs between the reservoir and the Sandyford Industrial Estate over the route of the old railway line.
-The Stillorgan Luas stop opened in 2004 and is situated approximately 1.4 km south-west of the village with park and ride facilities, a commuter bus link to the shopping centre and a journey time to Dublin O'Connell street of about half an hour.
-Stillorgan was the last stop on the Luas before the original terminus at Sandyford Luas stop but the Luas has since been extended away from the course of the old railway line to Brides Glen.
-The earlier Stillorgan railway station was situated to the north of the Luas depot past Sandyford station.
-It opened on 10 July 1854, closed for goods traffic in 1937, and finally closed altogether on 1 January 1959.
-The station building became a private residence.
+The Luas Green line runs on the border of Stillorgan and Sandyford between the reservoir and the Sandyford Industrial Estate over the route of the old Harcourt Street line from Dublin to Bray.
+Stillorgan is served by two Luas stops, the eponymous Stillorgan Luas stop, and Sandyford; both stops opened with the line in 2004.
+The Stillorgan stop is approximately 1.4 km south-west of the village with park and ride facilities, a commuter bus link to the shopping centre and a journey time to Dublin O'Connell street of about half an hour.
+Sandyford is situated 450 metres south of Stillorgan with the Luas depot behind it.
+It was the original terminus of the green line, but the Luas has since been extended away from the course of the old railway line to Brides Glen, though some services still terminate at Sandyford.
+The earlier Stillorgan railway station was situated to the south of the current Luas depot, past Sandyford stop.
+It opened on 10 July 1854 following the opening of the Dublin and Wicklow Railway, closed for goods traffic in 1937, and finally closed altogether on 1 January 1959 when CIÉ mothballed the Harcourt Street line.
+The station building became a private residence and the pumping station near the reservoir is all that survives with it.
+The nearest railway station today is Blackrock, which a 10-minute drive and 36 minute walk from the village.

 A National Transport Authority consultation paper, published in 2018, proposed that the MetroLink would stop alongside Stillorgan's Luas station on its way from Estuary to Sandyford.
+This was dropped the following year, as it was feared it would disrupt the Luas for a few years, and the updated Metrolink proposal projects a stop at Charlemont instead.